top of page

 Like Trevor, there is the familiar pattern of calcium loss from the bones and low manganese.
 Of considerable interest is the presence of significant levels of cadmium (Cd).

 As with Trevor, we treated what we saw and what we suspected.
-As with Trevor, we all strained our brains with trying to figure out where the cadmium was coming from!
+As with Trevor, one challenge was to find out where the cadmium was coming from.

 Natasha's repeat HTMA (10/2016) - cadmium!